Teach students how to recognize and analyze this curious election season phenomenon.

 Hook (10 minutes):

-- Before screening the video, provide students with an essential question to focus their viewing: "In your own words, what's an 'October surprise,' and why is it important to understand?"
+- Provide students with an essential question to focus their viewing: "In your own words, what's an 'October surprise,' and why is it important to understand?"

 Class-wide brainstorm and discussion (20 minutes):